10 Common Presentation Mistakes

 Have you ever been to a presentation where the speaker spent all of their time looking at their notes, the screen, the floor, or even at the ceiling?
 How did this make you feel?

 Meeting a person's gaze establishes a personal connection, and even a quick glance can keep people engaged.
 If your audience is small enough, try to make eye contact with each individual at least once.

 If the audience is too large for this, try looking at people's foreheads.
 The individual may not interpret it as eye contact, but those sitting around them will.

 It takes practice and effort to deliver a good presentation.
 But, if you know how to avoid the pitfalls, your presentations will be great.

 Common presentation mistakes include not preparing properly, delivering inappropriate content, and speaking poorly.

 Time spent on careful planning always pays dividends.
-Check the venue out, and familiarize yourself with equipment in advance to avoid possible problems.
+Check out the venue, and familiarize yourself with equipment in advance to avoid possible problems.

 Keep your content clear and concise, with visual aids to match.
 And make sure that you pitch it at the right level for your audience's understanding, so that your presentation doesn't patronize or bewilder.

-Click on the image below to see 10 Common Presentation Mistakes represented in an infographic:
+Click on the image below to see 10 Common Presentation Mistakes represented as an infographic: